why choose this course?

 HE Study Skills

-The 6 credit study skills unit is a defining element of any Access course.
+The study skills units are a defining element of any Access course.
 Students gain vital skills to prepare for study at higher education.
 This includes notetaking, presentation skills, essay writing, referencing and support with writing a personal statement.

 Scientific Lab Skills and Techniques

 The 3 credit laboratory skills unit is taught at the beginning of the course in preparation for planning and implementation of the independent research project.
 Students use a wide range of equipment to develop manual dexterity and learn how to collect data with precision and skill.
-Students complete risk assessments to address the hazards and risks associated with laboratory work and learn how to use excel and online tools to construct tables and graphs and analyse data.
+Students complete risk assessments to address the hazards and risks associated with laboratory work and learn how to use excel and online tools to construct tables and graphs for data analysis.

 Examination Technique and Practice